acandael/actionmaker-v2/src/content/activities/en/outdoor-laser-karabijn.md

 ---
-title: 'Laser Biatlon'
+title: 'Laser Rifle and Sport Pistol (Outdoor)'
-description: 'In the infrared biathlon, participants shoot at a biathlon target using converted biathlon rifles'
+description: 'In the laser rifle and sport pistol, participants shoot at a biathlon target using converted biathlon rifles'
-image: 'laser-biatlon/laser-biatlon-1.jpg'
+image: 'outdoor-laser-karabijn/outdoor-laser-karabijn-1.jpg'
-categories: ['outdoor', 'indoor']
+categories: ['outdoor']
 duration: '30 minutes - 2 hours'
 groupSize: '2 - 200'
 availability: 'All year round'